omerbyrk/flutter-boilerplate/README.md

 `|- main.dart` <br/>

 <br />
-<code>core -  contains the objects that is used all across application. </code>
+<code>core -  contains the objects that is used all across the application. </code>
 <br />
 <code>data -  contains the services, databases and shared preferences of your project.
-Namely, the data layer of your project. </code>
+Namely, the data layer of the application. </code>
 <br />
 <code>domain - contains the usecases, repositories and entities of your project.
-Namely, the domain layer of your project. </code>
+Namely, the domain layer of the application. </code>
 <br />
 <code>presentation -  contains the pages and Blocs of your project.
-Namely, the presentation layer of your project. </code>
+Namely, the presentation layer of the application. </code>

 >>>>>>>>>>>>>>> ---
 <br />